grafana/github-datasource/docs/sources/examples/_index.md

 ---
-title: 'Examples dashboards'
+title: Using Example dashboards for the GitHub data source plugin
-menuTitle: Examples dashboards
+menuTitle: Example dashboards
-description: Examples dashboards
+description: Learn how to import pre-made example dashboards
 keywords:
   - data source
   - github